On the Bogolyubov-Ruzsa lemma: Lattices and coset progressions

 Recall that $\Lambda$ is a \emph{lattice} in $\R^k$ if there are linearly independent vectors $v_1,\dots,v_k$ such that $\Lambda = v_1\Z+\dots+v_k\Z$; we call $v_1,\dots,v_k$ a basis for $\Lambda$.
 Furthermore, a set $K$ in $\R^k$ is called a \emph{convex body} if it is convex, open, non-empty and bounded.

-We require the following application of John's theorem and Minkowski's second theorem and provides us with a was of producing a generalised arithmetic progression from some sort of `convex progression'\footnote{A more formal notion of convex progression is introduced by Green in \cite{BJGEdin}, where a detailed discussion and literature survey may be found.}.
+We require the following application of John's theorem and Minkowski's second theorem which provides us with a way of producing a generalised arithmetic progression from some sort of `convex progression'\footnote{A more formal notion of convex progression is introduced by Green in \cite{gre::1}, where a detailed discussion and literature survey may be found.}.

-\begin{lemma}[{\cite[Lemma 3.33]{TCTVHV}}] Suppose that $K$ is a symmetric convex body and $\Lambda$ is a lattice, both in $\R^d$.
-Then there is a proper $d$-dimensional progression $P$ in $K \cap \Lambda$ such that $|P| \geq \exp(-O(d\log d)) |K \cap \Lambda|$. \end{lemma} The $\exp(-O(d\log d))$ factor should not come as a surprise: consider packing a $d$-dimensional cube (playing the role of the generalised progression) inside a $d$-dimensional sphere.
+\begin{lemma}[{\cite[Lemma 3.33]{taovu::}}] Suppose that $K$ is a symmetric convex body and $\Lambda$ is a lattice, both in $\R^d$.
+Then there is a proper $d$-dimensional progression $P$ in $K \cap \Lambda$ such that $|P| \geq \exp(-O(d\log 2d)) |K \cap \Lambda|$. \end{lemma} The $\exp(-O(d\log d))$ factor should not come as a surprise: consider packing a $d$-dimensional cube (playing the role of the generalised progression) inside a $d$-dimensional sphere.

-The question remains of how to find a `convex progression', and to do this Ruzsa \cite{IZRF} introduced an important embedding.
-Suppose that $G$ is a finite abelian group and $\Gamma \subset \wh{G}$.
+The question remains of how to find a `convex progression', and to do this Ruzsa \cite{ruz::9} introduced an important embedding.
+Suppose that $G$ is a (discrete) finite Abelian group and $\Gamma \subset \wh{G}$.
 Then we define a map